zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 }
 ```

-### 6. Set the client role
+### 6. Set the user role

-A Live Broadcast channel has two client roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
+A broadcast channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
 After setting the channel profile to Live Broadcast, your app may use the following steps to set the client role:

-* Allow the user to set the role as BROADCASTER or AUDIENCE.
+1. Allow the user to set the role as BROADCASTER or AUDIENCE.
-* Call the `setClientRole` method and pass in the client role set by the user.
+2. Call the `setClientRole` method and pass in the client role set by the user.

 Note that in a live broadcast, only the broadcaster can be heard and seen.
 If you want to switch the client role after joining the channel, call the setClientRole method.